 Sad and luckless was the season, When to court fair Ellen flew, Flew from Love, and Peace, and Reason, Worlds to see of promise new.
 Back she comes - each grace is finer, Ev'ry charm that crowds adore, All the form divine, diviner But the heart is there no more.
 Oh! 'tis gone, the temper even, Careless nature, artless ease!
-All that makes retirement heaven Pleasing, without toil to please, Hope no more, sweet lark, to cheer to her these echoling skies
+All that makes retirement heaven Pleasing, without toil to please, Hope no more, sweet lark, to cheer her,